BeataMaro/WildCamp/README.md

 # WildCamp - Vacation rental website.

 The website could be an accommodation base.
 Users can search for lodging reservations located in particular places in the world.
 Their location is shown on a map.
-The website provides an option to leave feedback on the particular offer and star-based rating.
+The website provides an option to leave feedback on the particular offer and star-based rating it.

 ## Technologies
 Project is created with: